YaelHamrani/Siemens-Prisma-3T-MRI-Scanner-gui-for-ECG-analysis/README.md

 Image 2: Siemens log files

-For each run the MRI will provide AcquisitionInfo with a time stampt and task/run name and four ECG logs , each corresponding to ECG electrode(channel) attached to the subject.
+For each run the MRI will provide an AcquisitionInfo log with a time stamp and task/run name, and four ECG logs, each corresponding to ECG electrode(channel) attached to the subject.

 ## Preperation of Configuration File:
-In the ataached files provided the config.m as an example.
+In the attached files provided config.m is used as an example.
 The config.m file contains:
 1. Path_data - this is the dirctory containing all subfolders of each subject.
-2. Loc - in each subject folder the location od the directory of Siemens's ECG log files.
+2. Loc - in each subject folder the location of the directory of Siemens's ECG log files.
 3. Outputpath - the directory where the results will be saved.
-4. Tasks  - the names of the tasks of the log files for example in the image above "Cartman_Game" (the same as appear in the AcquisitionInfo log) .
+4. Tasks - the names of the tasks of the log files.
+For example in the image above "Cartman_Game" (the same as appeared in the AcquisitionInfo log) .

 ![image](https://github.com/user-attachments/assets/b4e55bcb-d89b-4230-a2da-82c975d4d339)